saucelabs/testrunner-toolkit/README.md

 * To learn more about Jest, visit https://jestjs.io/
 * To learn more about the Google Puppeteer project, visit https://developers.google.com/web/tools/puppeteer
 * To learn more about the Microsoft Playwright project, visit https://github.com/microsoft/playwright
-* This repo includes examples of CI/CD in GitHub Actions Workflows and CircleCI Pipelines.
-Although the two CI examples are included, the mechanism works with any CI/CD provider that supports containers. test platform
+* This repo includes examples of CI/CD in [GitHub Actions Workflows](https://help.github.com/en/actions) and [CircleCI Pipelines](https://circleci.com/docs/2.0/configuration-reference/).
+Although the two
+  CI examples are included, the mechanism works with any CI/CD provider that supports containers.
 <!-- [END about] -->